Advanced Neurological Care

 Temecula Valley Hospital offers a comprehensive range of neurological services, including the diagnosis and treatment of stroke and other conditions that affect the nervous system, and advanced neurointerventional care.

 We have neurologists onsite seven days a week and offer teleneurology services in urgent situations.
-With this program, we can consult with offsite neurologists and provide remote patient examinations and diagnostic reviews.
+With this program at our neurology center, we can consult with offsite neurologists, neurology clinics and functional neurologists to provide remote patient examinations and diagnostic reviews.

 Comprehensive Stroke Center